mondaugen/856_for_zellersasn/doc/manual.md

 #### FREE

-If N1 selected, &#x394; controls the tempo so that if &#x394; is fully counter-clockwise 10 beats per minute are subtracted from its rate and if clockwise 10 beats per minute are added to it.
+If N1 selected, &#x394; controls the tempo so that if &#x394; is fully counter-clockwise the tempo is 10% slower and clockwise 10% faster.
 A sort of fine tempo adjustment.

 If N2 or N3 selected, &#x394; controls the amount of time between the repeats of the notes. &#x394; in fully clockwise position, the time between repeats is